 {\em Proof:} See the Appendix. $ $

 Theorem~\ref{1epidemic} establishes the existence, uniqueness, and asymptotic stability of the single-virus endemic equilibrium corresponding to virus~1.
 An analogous result holds for virus~2; details of which are omitted in the interest of space.
 Theorem~\ref{1epidemic} answers Question~\ref{q2} raised in Section~\ref{sec:prob:stmnts}.
+Note that, for a single virus system, assuming that the existence of the endemic equilibrium is guaranteed, an exact characterization of the same has been provided in \cite[Theorem~4.3, statement~(iii)(b)]{mei2017dynamics}.
 Combining Theorems~\ref{0global=} and~\ref{1epidemic}, we obtain a necessary and sufficient condition for the healthy state to be the unique equilibrium of the coupled bi-virus system, as stated below. \begin{corollary} Consider system~\rep{x1}-\rep{z} under Assumptions~\ref{x0} and \ref{para}.
-Suppose further that $\epsilon^1, \epsilon^2 \in[0,1]$.
-The healthy state is the unique equilibrium if, and only if, each of the following conditions are satisfied i) $s(B^{1}-D^{1})\leq 0$ and ii) $s(B^{2}-D^{2})\leq 0$. \end{corollary}
+Suppose further that $\epsilon^{(1)}, \epsilon^{(2)} \in[0,1]$.
+The healthy state is the unique equilibrium if, and only if, each of the following conditions are satisfied i) $s(B^{(1)}-D^{(1)})\leq 0$ and ii) $s(B^{(2)}-D^{(2)})\leq 0$. \end{corollary}